Image of padlock with circles

 • Get hands-on experience.
 Explore internship and apprenticeship options.
 Participate in a cyber defense, digital forensics, or cryptography competition.

-Learn about Cybersecurity Education at CU
+Learn about cybersecurity education at CU